RussBaz/DomainQ/README.md

 [![Latest Published Nuget Version](https://img.shields.io/nuget/v/RussBaz.DomainQ)](https://www.nuget.org/packages/RussBaz.DomainQ/)

 *docs for version: v2.0.0*

-**PLEASE DO NOT USE version 1.x.x as they contain a breaking bug**
 ### Overview
 F# Bounded Mailbox and other types of queues and simple synchronisation primitives for Async workflows with a secret sauce.

-It can easily force asynchronous tasks to be processed in order as a simple async sequence of messages.
+It can easily force asynchronous tasks to be processed in the same order as the message arrive in.
+It returns a simple async sequence of ordered messages.

+The preferred use case is multiple writers and a single reader.

 **WARNING!
 Never send over any data with mutable properties!**